bocheng97/TRGN510_Final/README.md

 ### 1.I use set.seed function, so you can generate the same results as mine.
 ### 2.I upload all the data so that you can reproduce my project.
 ## Deliverable
-### I will use R MarkDown to display an understandable codes.
+### 1.I use R MarkDown to display an understandable codes.
-### I tried to render and upload the HTML file, but there is some issue as mentioned in issue part.
+### 2.I tried to render and upload the HTML file, but there is some issue as mentioned in issue part.